cmtk04/math/README.md

 math
 ====

-demonstration of knowledge in clojure
+- demonstration of knowledge in clojure
+- demonstration of concepts required for biostats/biomath, and physics

 goals:
 ====